phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (files-from-globals & [files])
 ```
-Extracts the files from `$_FILES` and normalizes them to a table of "uploaded-file"
+Extracts the files from `$_FILES` and normalizes them to a table of "uploaded-file".

 ## `http/headers-from-server`

 ```phel
 (headers-from-server & [server])
 ```
-Extracts all headers from the `$_SERVER` variable
+Extracts all headers from the `$_SERVER` variable.

 ## `http/request`

 ```phel
 (request method uri headers parsed-body query-params cookie-params server-params uploaded-files version)
 ```
-Creates a new request struct
+Creates a new request struct.

 ## `http/request-from-globals`

 ```phel
 (request-from-globals & [server])
 ```
-Extracts a request from `$_SERVER`
+Extracts a request from `$_SERVER`.

 ## `http/request?`

 ```phel
 (request? x)
 ```
-Checks if `x` is a instance of the request struct
+Checks if `x` is a instance of the request struct.

 ## `http/response`

 ```phel
 (response status headers body version reason)
 ```
-Creates a new response struct
+Creates a new response struct.

 ## `http/response?`